SOME OF THE BEST IDEAS START ON THE SIDE

 We met with Nathan: an expedition doctor, (the only doctor on adventure expeditions), photographer and A&E fellow at Kings Hospital.

 We talk about how side projects help him make better life decisions, reduce burnout, improve his mental well-being and ultimately make him a much better doctor.

 We met with Nils Arend.
 Nils runs a creative production house in LA.
 He is also creator of the craziest running race in history: The Speed Project.

 The Speed Project is a 550km race from LA to Las Vegas.
 It has been going for 5 years, amassing a following of 22k+ people.
 It's still unofficial, there's still no website, and there’s still no rules.

-I met with Ameer.
-Ameer Carter is a designer.
-He does so many side projects, he makes them look easy.
+We met with Ameer Carter, a designer with so many side projects, he makes them look easy.